Xanatosinc/rarefaction/db-init/README.md

 # DB-Init

-Create docker container running mysql server (default port 8036).
+Create docker container running mysql server.
 Generates and authenticates, then creates tables for schema defined in config.

 Uses sql/create-tables.sql to generate the tables.
 Note the init script ini-rarefaction-db.sh uses sed to replace the database named in create-tables.sql so it can be set in config.